ethan-id/ScuffedMS/README.md

 # ScuffedMS
-A simple Minesweeper clone written in Java.
+A simple Minesweeper clone written in Java. <br/>
+_This project was developed in 2019 during my sophomore year of highschool_
 ## Getting Started
 ### Playing
 The game offers 3 different sizes and 3 different difficulties.
 You can also use custom sizes and difficulties. *See [running](#Running)*